-According to the Harvard Business Review article titled "Time Management Training Doesn't Work," the modern day workplace functions on training that provides "clarity around role priorities rather than specific task priorities."
+According to the article titled "Time Management Training Doesn't Work, [1]" the modern-day workplace functions on training that provide "clarity around role priorities rather than specific task priorities."
 When applied to presentation, this means emphasizing those high-level elements of your message versus the granular details that may not matter - especially depending on the amount of time you have to give your talk.
 In situations where you are pressed for time, inspect your overall message versus the distinct sections.
 These are just a few ways you can effectively manage your presentation time.

-7.2.2.
+VII.2.2.
 KEEPING THE ALLOTTED PRESENTATION TIME

-One of the major problems experienced by presenters involves the time; not enough time, too much time and running out of time.
+One of the major problems experienced by presenters involves time; not enough time, too much time, and running out of time.
 The difficulty is that when time becomes a problem you suffer - and sometimes you go to pieces.
 Presentation timing problems cause anxiety and stress for a presenter.
 You end up giving the wrong impression to the presentation audience and you need to fix the problem.
-There are five key planning steps that you have to consider for any presentation [1]:
+There are five key planning steps that you have to consider for any presentation [2]:

 - Time to plan.
-As a presenter you are responsible for being at an event and making a presentation at the right time, on the right day and on the right subject.
+As a presenter, you are responsible for being at an event and making a presentation at the right time, on the right day, and on the right subject.
 That's something you can do with planning.
 You have a lead time before the event in which to do your research, prepare your content, build outlines, consider themes and share notes with the organizer.
-And you have to be ready and rehearsed on the day at the appointed time. - Plan to time.
+And you must be ready and rehearsed on the day at the appointed time. - Plan to time.
 You are ultimately responsible for sound timekeeping.
-Whether it's a Board room presentation, a sales pitch, a PowerPointTM presentation or a conference room address you owe it to the organizers and the audience to start and finish on time.
+Whether it's a Board room presentation, a sales pitch, a PowerPointTM presentation, or a conference room address you owe it to the organizers and the audience to start and finish on time.
 This shouldn't be a problem.
 You have already rehearsed, and dress rehearsed. - Run to time.
-Actually running to time can be a different matter.
+Running on time can be a different matter.
 But you are familiar with the subject and your built-in outline should keep us to time.
-You aim to stick to the outline, to stick to the stories you had planned to tell and stick firmly to the major presentation points.
-Your breathing and pausing techniques must be followed and you can finish to time. - Planning quick time.
+You aim to stick to the outline, to stick to the stories you had planned to tell and to stick firmly to the major presentation points.
+Your breathing and pausing techniques must be followed and you can finish on time. - Planning quick time.
 The challenge is typically when you start your presentation late because of an untoward delay earlier in the event.
-If an earlier speaker over runs his allotted time or if the Board room discussion goes on longer than planned.
-In such circumstances you have to speak with the organizers very smartly.
+If an earlier speaker overruns his allotted time or if the Board room discussion goes on longer than planned.
+In such circumstances, you have to speak with the organizers very smartly.
 You have to know your options.
 Will lunch be delayed by 15 minutes if you stick to time?
 Should you run for 25 minutes and not the planned 40 minutes?
 Does the organizer want us to make up time?
 All of these scenarios should be considered.
-And if the organizer wants you to save some time, then

-[1] Ivey, Andrew (2010): Perfect Presentations.
-How You Can Master the Art of Successful Presenting.
-1st edition. free e-book at bookboon.com - https://bookboon.com/ you have to be prepared to do so - without sacrificing the core purpose of your presentation.
+And if the organizer wants you to save some time, then you have to be prepared to do so - without sacrificing the core purpose of your presentation.
 It's a raw situation.
 But it's a situation that is very common.
 Your content editing skills might need to be used very quickly - you should be ready to drop some material in the middle.
 Your beginning and conclusion should not be touched.